Knuffle Bunny: In other media

-The story's audio version, narrated by Mo, Cheryl, and Trixie Willems, won the 2007 Audie Award for Children's Titles for Ages up to 8.
+The story's audio version, narrated by Mo, Cheryl, and Trixie Willems, received the 2007 Audie Award for Children's Titles for Ages up to 8.
 It also spawned an animated short, which won the Carnegie Medal for Excellence in Children's Video in 2007.
 The book was also adapted into a musical, Knuffle Bunny: A Cautionary Musical, by Willems, Michael Silversher, and Deborah Wicks La Puma.
 It toured with the Kennedy Center to cities all across the United States.

 A Knuffle Bunny stuffed toy was released by the Yottoy Productions.

 In 2019, the Park Slope branch of the Brooklyn Public Library unveiled a statue of Knuffle Bunny.
 Park Slope was chosen because it is the setting of the books and was the home of the author at the time of their writing.

 The story is read on an episode of the PBS children's show Between the Lions.